simpleinjector/Blog/content/posts/simple-injector-v5.md

 **There are quite a few breaking changes, which will likely impact you when migrating from v4 to v5.
 There are two changes in particular that you should be aware of: the handling of unregistered concrete types and auto-verification.
 Please read on to understand what has changed and why.**

-In this blog post we describe the most prominent changes and their rational, starting with how v5 stops resolving unregistered concrete types.
+In this blog post I describe the most prominent changes and their rational, starting with how v5 stops resolving unregistered concrete types.

 ### Unregistered concrete types are no longer resolved.